Christian Kragh Jespersen

 Biography

-I am currently affiliated with multiple research groups including the Astro Data Lab, led by Peter Melchior, and the Cosmology x Data-science group at the Flatiron Institute led by Shirley Ho.
+Outside of PFS, I am also a member of the Learning the Universe (LtU) collaboration and the Legacy Survey of Space and Time Dark Energy Science Collaboration.
+I am affiliated with multiple research groups including the Astro Data Lab, led by Peter Melchior, and the Cosmology x Data-science group at the Flatiron Institute led by Shirley Ho.

 Originally from Denmark, I obtained my Bachelor’s degree from the Niels Bohr Institute at the University of Copenhagen in 2021, with a thesis on Neutrino Detection in IceCube.